Lewington-pitsos/pubroaddefects/README.md

 # Public Road Defects

-This repository is based around a collated set of publicly available images of road surfaces annotated with rectangles around each defect, e.g. the below:
+This repository is based around a collated set of publicly available images of road surfaces annotated with rectangles around each defect, e.g.:

 ![](./assets/india-annotation.png)